 When it comes to the office of the president, all official documents belong to history.
 That’s due to the Presidential Records Act of 1978, which Congress passed to avert another Watergate.

-In the current era of questionable Watergate comparisons and scandals that end in “-gate,” it’s easy to forget that the 1972-74 Watergate scandal was a complex mess.
+Following more recent elaborate presidential scandals, it’s easy to forget that the 1972-74 Watergate scandal was a complex mess.
 One of the big legal questions involved whether or not Nixon had an obligation to turn over his secret tapes, which Congress suspected might contain incriminating information.

 Recommended for you